attilasomogyi/long-term-relationship-agreement/README.md

 ## Time management

 We will make an effort to manage our time effectively and balance our relationship with our other responsibilities and commitments.

+## Shared values

+We will make an effort to align our values and beliefs, and will respect each other's differences.

+## Signatures

+We will sign this agreement to signify our commitment to following through with the terms we have outlined.

+## Duration and Renewal

+This agreement will be effective from the date it is signed and will be reviewed and renewed annually.